pbezant/LoRa-DMX/docs/technical.md

 ### Pattern A: Wrapper Libraries for Hardware Abstraction

 *   **Description:** Custom libraries (`LoRaWANHelper.cpp`, `DMXHelper.cpp`) are used to simplify interaction with underlying hardware/communication libraries (`RadioLib`, `esp_dmx`).
-This provides a cleaner API for the main application logic and encapsulates hardware-specific details. `LoRaWANHelper.cpp` has been extensively refactored for RadioLib v7.x.
+This provides a cleaner API for the main application logic and encapsulates hardware-specific details. `LoRaWANHelper.cpp` has been extensively refactored for RadioLib v7.x, while `DMXHelper.cpp` now uses the esp_dmx library directly instead of through a wrapper.
 *   **When to Use:** When interacting with complex external libraries or hardware peripherals to provide a simplified and project-specific interface.
 *   **Example (or link to example code):**
     ```cpp